carpentries/carpentries.org/content/support/membership/_index.md

 ## Membership Levels

 We offer five customizable membership levels based on the needs of your organisation.
-The annual membership fee for each membership level is dependent on the purchasing organisation's geographic location, according to the World Bank's gross national income categorisation.
-All fees listed are in USD and represent costs for not-for-profit organisations.
+The annual membership fee for each membership level is dependent on the purchasing organisation's geographic location, according to the [World Bank's gross national income categorisation](https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups).
+[View our current pricing tiers](/host/pricing/).

-Refer to pricing table here (see [pricing](/host/pricing/#membership-pricing) section )

 ## Selecting A Membership Level